-Coleman fuel 16.4 ounce propane bottles are convenient and disposable.
-The cap is replaceable, the cylinder is pressurized, there is no pumping or pouring, and they work with all propane appliances.
+Coleman fuel 16.4 ounce propane bottles are both convenient and disposable.
+The cap is replaceable, the cylinder is pressurized, there is no pumping or pouring, and they work with almost all propane appliances.
 As you gather these bottles for your storage area, you’ll want to be shopping for some Coleman appliances.
-Your first priority is a stove for cooking.
+There are quite a few options, but your first priority is a stove for cooking.

 I recommend the Coleman PerfectFlow InstaStart 2-Burner Stove.
 With both burners on high, a 16.4 ounce bottle of fuel should last about an hour.
-It starts with the push of a button—no need for matches or lighters—and will evenly heat two skillets (cast iron is best).
+It starts with the push of a button—there’s no need for matches or lighters—and will evenly heat two skillets (cast iron skillets are best).
 These stoves work well in all types of climates and altitudes.
 The side panels block wind and fold down to form shelves.
-It’s safe, easy to clean, and stands the test of time.
+It’s safe, easy to clean, and guaranteed to stand the test of time.

 The other thing you’ll want to do with these propane bottles is attach them to a lantern.
 Candles are good, oil lamps are better, but unless you use a good lantern, your home is still going to be very dim and it sucks trying to read a book or spend time with your family in this kind of light.

-The Coleman Two-Mantle Propane Lantern is a good choice.
+The Coleman 2-Mantle Propane Lantern is a good choice.
 One 16.4 ounce bottle of propane will last around 14 hours in this lantern.
 This type of lantern can be very bright on its max setting.
 It has large base with retractable feet to keep it from tipping over, and it comes with a carrying case for when you’re not using it.
 As with every product I’ve ever used, I do have a complaint (I’m just grumpy that way).
 I wish this lantern had a push-button starter like the stove has.
 You’ll need matches to get this going.
-Not the worst thing; just make sure you’re stocking up on matches.
+Not the worst thing; just make sure you have matches.